Awdryind History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Awdryind family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in the region of Adria.
+"This surname is derived from the name of an ancestor. 'the son of Adrian.'
+The form Adrain is an old one."

 Early Origins of the Awdryind family